 Clicking on the information icon on the top right will take you to the source details where you can see how many files it has and its size.

 Click on Audit Logs to see logs from collection and processing.
-More information on source logs can be found here.
+You can learn more about accessing and navigating the the source's collection audit logs in this article.

 For sources that are on auto-sync and archive, will Onna pick up new channels when they're created?